fredhutchio/tfcb_2019/lectures/lecture09/directories/README.md

 * without changing directories, show the directory tree of the `purchase` directory only
 * look in the `tree` documentation to list only directories and try that out here
 * try giving `cd` the name of a directory that doesn't exist or isn't a subdirectory of the current directory

+### Tab completion

+Experienced shell users do not write out the full names of files or directories.
+Instead, they use the tab key to have the shell complete file names for them.

+For example, try typing `ls seq` and then hitting the tab key.

+This also works to make your way through directories!
+Try `ls dir`, and tab.
+Now just hit tab a few more times.
+The shell should bring up some options, and you can select between them by typing the first letter or so and hitting tab again.
+Continue doing this until you run out of directories.

 ### Moving around more freely